topcoder-platform/tc-project-service/docs/guides/customer-payments/README.md

 See [references](#references) to learn more details about the implementation.

+## Deployment Guide

+- When deploying Customer Payments API on the server we have to set `STRIPE_SECRET_KEY` with a Stripe's secret key.
+- When implementing client side, we would have to use Public Stripe Key as shown in the [React Demo App](react-stripe-js).

 ## Quick Demo

 The easier way to check it out is to run React Demo App which demonstrate how to use Customer Payments API: